abilandz/PH8124/Lecture_4/Lecture_4.md

 ```
 Later we will see that we can even loop directly over the output of some command (e.g. over all files in a certain directory which match some naming convention, etc.).

-**Example 2**:  Looping over all arguments supplied to the script or function.
+**Example 2**:  Looping over all arguments supplied to a script or a function.

-We have already seen that we can loop over all arguments supplied to the script in the following way:
+We have already seen that we can loop over all arguments supplied to a script or a function in the following way:
 ```bash
 for Arg in $*; do
  echo "Arg is: ${Arg}"